If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 - “About 40 people wrote the Bible.”
 The individual books were written by many authors over many years in many places to many different people groups.

-Both of these answers are true, but by now you’re probably looking for a little more detail about the authors of the Bible.
+In a way, both of these answers are true, but by now you’re probably looking for a little more detail about the authors of the Bible.
 And rightly so: when you’re studying a book or passage of the Bible, it’s pretty important to know who wrote it.

 - There are more authors of the Bible than the 35 I’ve listed here.
 For example, somebody wrote Judges, but we don’t know who.
 There really were around 40 authors of the Bible, but the Bible and tradition only call out around 35 by name.